iPXE

 Insert character at current cursor position.

-Definition: editstring.c:119
+Definition editstring.c:119

 #define KEY_HOME